Armand de Saint-Félix

-Armand de Saint-Félix (20 September 1737 – 13 August 1819) was a French Navy officer and admiral.
+Armand de Saint-Félix (20 September 1737 – 13 August 1819) was a French Navy officer.

 Biography

 Saint-Félix joined the Navy in 1755. he served on the 16-gun Calypso, where he took part in the Battle of Quiberon Bay on 20 November 1759.
 In 1762, he was promoted to Ensign.
 In 1771, he was appointed to command the corvette Heure de Berger and appointed to conduct an exploration voyage to seek the Phantom island of Juan de Lisboa.

 Promoted to Lieutenant in 1772, he brought Maurice Benyovszky to Madagascar for an attempt at founding a trading post.

 War of American Independence

 During the War of American Independence, Saint-Félix served on Solitaire and took part in the Battle of Ushant.
 He then transferred onto Protée, and was taken prisoner when she was captured in the action of 24 February 1780.

 Promoted to Captain in 1781, he was appointed to the frigate Fine and sailed to Isle de France (Mauritius).
 He took command of the 64-gun Brillant in the squadron of Read-Admiral Suffren, and took part in the battles of Sadras, Providien and Negapatam.

 On 7 July 1782, following the Battle of Negapatam, Suffren appointed Saint-Félix to Artésien in replacement of Bidé de Maurville.
 He commanded her at the Battle of Trincomalee.
-Saint-Félix requested to be relieved and left the squadron after the Battle of Trincomalee, embarking on Pulvérisateur on 3 September 1782, bound for Isle de France.
+Saint-Félix requested to be relieved and left the squadron after the Battle of Trincomalee], embarking on Pulvérisateur on 3 September 1782, bound for Isle de France.
 He later returned to be promoted to the command of the 74-gun Fendant which he captained during the Battle of Cuddalore on 20 June 1783, where he was wounded.

 He returned to France after the Peace of Paris, commanding Flamand.